-My preference for spinning lures depends more where in the river I am fishing.
+My preference for spinning lures depends more on where in the river I am fishing.
 In the lower tidal sections of the river.
-When fishing up river, I usually use minnow lures such as I have written a guide on trout fishing with jerkbaits here.
+When fishing upriver, I usually use minnow lures such as I have written a guide on trout fishing with jerkbaits here.
 Lifelike patterned lures with realistic action work well in still water.
 Trout have time to inspect the prey before striking.

 Best lures for targeting sea run trout in the sea?

 When casting out to sea, distance is everything.
 One of the most popular and best lures to try is the kastmaster or other hex lures.
-They casts like a bullet and covers a lot of distance.
-Best of all they are easy to find in most fishing stores, although I personally get most of mine from Amazon when they are on sale.
+They cast like a bullet and cover a lot of distance.
+Best of all they are easy to find in most fishing stores.

-Best Spinning rods and reel for sea run brown trout
+Best Spinning rods and reels for sea run brown trout fishing

 When fishing upriver, I mostly just use my normal trout setup.
-Which is a 2500 size reel and a ultralight rod.
+A 2500 size reel and an ultralight rod.

 Although, when the big fish are in the river I sometimes go up a size.
+With regards to fishing line, I usually fish 6lb when targeting sea run fish.
 While 4lb line might be fine for catching stock trout, a 12lb sea run can push such gear to its limit.
-Which is why I usually fish with 6lb line when targeting them.
-Just gives slightly more margin for error.
+It just gives slightly more margin for error.

-If I need to recommend a rod currently available, the medium weight 7ft Ugly Stick elite is tempting.
+If I need to recommend a rod currently available, the medium-weight 7ft Ugly Stick elite is tempting, but I might go for a 7’6″ rod for slightly more distance on my cast.
 It has a stiff enough base and loads quite nicely when casting heavier lures.
-Best of all it does not break the bank, you can check the price here on amazon.
+Best of all it does not break the bank/.
 Some dedicated fishermen do use even longer rods but I prefer the lightness of a 7fter.